dahliau/DPDist/README.md

 # DPDist : Comparing Point Clouds Using Deep Point Cloud Distance
-The code and pretreined models will be available soon.
+The code and pre-trained models will be available soon.

 https://arxiv.org/abs/2004.11784